Discord-Client-Encyclopedia-Management/Discord3rdparties/README.md

 Will update as needed!

+If you would like feel free to reach out to DoggoVT#5773(head of team) to send more clients found!

 ## Disclaimer

-We (contributors to this project) are not responsible for you getting banned from using a 3rd party or you getting kicked from servers.
+We (contributors) are not responsible for you getting banned from using a 3rd party or you getting kicked from servers.